 The embassy then swung into admirable action.
 There was an emergency evacuation scheduled for the 26th March, arranged by the Dutch government with their KLM airline to Amsterdam.
-They could arrange for me to be on that flight to Amsterdam, but I would then need to make my own arrangements to get from Schiphol to Heathrow.
+They could arrange for me to be on this flight to Amsterdam, but I would then need to make my own arrangements to get from Schiphol to Heathrow.
 My problem was it was now the 25th, I had to have arrangements to get from Vista Mar to the international airport which by now was a long drawn-out process.
 I was offered a seat by KLM but missed that flight.
 I was bitterly disappointed because the embassy had advised there would be no further flights out of Panama for some time.
 Then, a stroke of luck.

 There was a second KLM flight scheduled for the 29th.
 The embassy applied on my behalf and I was offered a seat.
-There was now a good deal of communications between the embassy and Coronado Transportation Services, including all letters of authorisation for permits to transfer me through the military checkpoints and roadblocks which then had to be notarised by the transport company’s lawyers before I could travel.
-With the excellent help of the South African Ollie in Vista Mar, who communicated with the transportation company on my behalf, I managed to get everything together.
-I despondently packed up Sänna, readying her in a hurry to be left for a potentially long time.
+There was now a good deal of communications between the embassy and Coronado Transportation Services, including all letters of authorisation for permits to transfer me through the military checkpoints and roadblocks which all had to be notarised by the transport company’s lawyers before I could travel.
+With the invaluable help of the South African Ollie in Vista Mar, who communicated with the transportation company on my behalf, I managed to get everything together.
+I despondently packed up Sänna, readying her in a hurry to be left for a potentially long time, maybe two or three months I thought.
 It was not a safe place to leave her, even in good times I would never have chosen to leave our boat there.